CHILD CUSTODY LAWYERS IN GARDEN CITY

 Learn more about our child custody attorneys in Garden City by scheduling a consultation at (516) 715-4877.

 Understanding Legal & Physical Custody

 When parents separate or divorce, a judge grants child custody orders as the determination of who will care for and bring up the child.
 This responsibility could be given to one or both parents, or to someone else in cases where neither parent is fit to raise the child.
 The court makes its decision about custody based on the best interests of the child.

 There are two parts of custody, including:

 Legal custody refers to the right to make important decisions about a child’s care and upbringing.
 If the court orders joint legal custody, the parents are required to work together and mutually agree on major decisions about the child.
 Conversely, if a judge rules that one parent has sole legal custody, that parent has the right to make significant decisions for the child without consulting the other parent.

 Physical custody is also referred to as residential custody.
 This type of custody refers to which parent the child lives with most of the time.
 That is the parent who is responsible for the physical care and supervision of the child.
 In cases where the child spends 50 percent of the time with one parent and 50 percent with the other parent, this is known as joint custody.

 Parent Visitation Rights

 In cases where one parent is given primary physical custody, the other parent is entitled to visitation rights.
-Whether you are a parent who wants to exercise the full extent of your child visitation rights or a parent who wants to limit the time your ex-spouse has with your child, our Queens child custody lawyers can help.
+Whether you are a parent who wants to exercise the full extent of your child visitation rights or a parent who wants to limit the time your ex-spouse has with your child, our Garden City child custody lawyers can help.